saniya866/PRODIGY_ML_02/README.md

 # PRODIGY_ML_02
-"K-Means Clustering model to segment mall customers based on annual income and spending patterns (Task 02)."
+K-Means Clustering model to segment mall customers based on annual income and spending patterns (Task 02).
 # Task 02: Customer Segmentation using K-Means Clustering

 ## 📌 Project Overview
-This project focuses on **Unsupervised Learning** by grouping customers of a retail mall based on their spending habits and annual income.
+This project focuses on Unsupervised Learning by grouping customers of a retail mall based on their spending habits and annual income.
 The goal is to identify distinct customer segments to help businesses tailor their marketing strategies.

 ## 🛠️ Tech Stack
 * **Language:** Python